Free Airdrop Season 7 is LIVE! Answer fun questions or do simple tasks to earn rewards from the $30K BitDegree prize pool. Participate Now ! 🔥

 This is arguably one of the most beginner-friendly tools an exchange can offer, as it eases them into the nature of trading in an environment where experimentation and making mistakes are encouraged, as it helps to gain insights and learn how to act when people transition into real trading.

-Yet another great beginner’s tool is MEXC’s copy-trading interface, available after you complete MEXC KYC.
-Copy-trading is a form of social trading where investors copy the trades of other, more experienced individuals, or where they copy the actions of their peers.
-It can be a great way for newcomers to learn the ropes by focusing on the behavior of another, although, unlike with demo trading, it is not without risk.
+Yet another great beginner’s tool is MEXC’s copy trading interface, which is available after you complete the MEXC KYC process.
+Copy trading is a form of social trading where investors copy the trades of other, more experienced individuals or where they copy the actions of their peers.
+It can be a great way for newcomers to learn the ropes by focusing on the behavior of another, although, unlike with demo trading, it is not without risk.[1]

-In the world of crypto, copy-trading has become increasingly popular, as this industry has always had a strong social media streak running through it, due to it being a digital-native asset class.
+In the world of crypto, copy trading has become increasingly popular, as this industry has always had a strong social media streak running through it due to being a digital-native asset class.
 This is why it is so important to highlight it in this MEXC review.
-This particular brand of copy-trading has some great features for people to keep in mind.
+This particular brand of copy trading has some great features for people to keep in mind.

 For instance, traders can be marked as being stable, long-term, short-term, aggressive, high-frequency, and low-frequency.
 However, this is not an exhaustive list.
 Having this type of information at hand is extremely useful as it gives you an indication of how these traders will react to certain actions and behaviors exhibited by the markets.